matloff/omsi/README.md

   * Paper copies of the exam prompt should be distributed at the start of the exam, and students should have the option of turning in their answers on paper.
-Some students may not even have laptops.
-(See note on tablets below.)
+Some students may not even have laptops (though it should be emphasized to students that they do NOT need a "fancy" laptop; an old and slow one is fine.

   * Students should be told to click the **Submit** option "early and often."
 (Each submission will overwrite the last.)
 This is